asecurityteam/transportd/docs/components.md

 This makes the plugin flexible to check for the presence of any header values combination.
 It does not currently do strict matching if you want to validate that *multiple* values exist.

-Example: This configuration would verify that a header named `LdapGroups` exists and that it has any of the listed values `hr` or `pm`.
+Example: This configuration would verify that a header named `Ldap-Groups` exists and that it has any of the listed values `hr` or `pm`.
 ```yaml
 validateheaders:
   allowed: